httpwg/wg-materials/interim.md

 Jeff: 16k (for TLS record layer) at which it is too slow

-Will/Hasan: 16k is already too big for TLS
+Hasan Khalil: 16k is already too big for TLS

 James: Can we just allow receiver to specify a maximum frame size they will accept and go with that?
 Why should we try to define some arbitrary limit?
 Allow it to be set as part of the flow control and have the value tweaked over time to reflect requirements

-Brian: there are some issues raised by an MS engineer regarding frame sizes
+Brian Raymor: there are some issues raised by an MS engineer regarding frame sizes

 Roberto: some of these are OK, like settings;